Rabies Day Out

 (24:34 – 24:48)

-I could not sleep in my room without staring at the closet door until I eventually passed out.
+And I could not sleep in my room without staring at the closet door until I eventually passed out.
 I still hate closets.
-That’s actually really funny.
+I think that’s actually really funny.

 (24:48 – 25:04)

-The other funny one I know is my aunt, who lives in Kansas in the middle of a farm country, like this corn country, right?
+The other funny one that I know is my aunt, who lives in Kansas in like the middle of like farm country, like this corn country, right?
 When she was growing up, she watched Children of the Corn.
-And even now, she’s like in her 50s.
-And she is terrified of corn stalks at night.
+And even now she’s like in her 50s.
+And she is terrified of like corn stalks at night.

 (25:04 – 25:11)

-She’s just horrified by them.
-But she lives in the middle of cornfields surrounding her house.
-So she just won’t go outside at night by herself.
+She’s just like horrified of them.
+But she lives in the middle of corn, like her house is surrounded by cornfields.
+So she just like won’t go outside at night by herself.

 (25:12 – 25:21)

-She’s lived in this house for over 20 years now.
-She won’t go outside alone because she fears this corn.
-It’s been about 30, 40 years since she’s seen this movie.
+She’s lived in this house for like over 20 years now.
+She won’t go outside by herself because she’s so afraid of this corn.
+After like 30, 40 years since she’s seen this movie.

 (25:21 – 25:24)